ELBOW SPRAIN AND STRAIN

 Elbow Sprain and Strain Conclusion

 Recovery from an elbow sprain or strain varies depending on the severity of the injury.
-Also, the type of treatment received, and the individual’s response to treatment determines the recovery.
-With proper care and rehabilitation, most people are able to fully recover from an elbow sprain or strain and regain full function of the joint.
+Also, the type of treatment received and the individual’s response to treatment determine the recovery.
+With proper care and rehabilitation, most people can fully recover from an elbow sprain or strain and regain full function of the joint.

 ____________________